-Nina Paley released her new animated film Seder Masochism on the internet in January 2019, Like her stellar Sita Sings the Blues (released in 2008), Seder Masochism uses numerous animation styles including ancient Egyptian stylizations, and even embroidery.
+Nina Paley released her new animated film Seder Masochism on the internet in January 2019.
+Like her stellar Sita Sings the Blues (released in 2008), Seder Masochism uses numerous animation styles including ancient Egyptian stylizations and even embroidery.
 Seder Masochism is a satirical retelling of the Jewish Haggadah (traditionally recited every Passover at a meal called the “Seder”) along with the Book of Exodus (from the Old Testament) and the story of The Last Supper (from the New Testament).
 Paley emphasizes the story of Moses in conflict with ancient Goddess religions from various pantheons.
-Paley animated numerous songs to tell her story ranging from Louis Armstrong’s “Go Down Moses” to the the Beatles’ “Helter-Skelter.”
+Paley animated numerous songs to tell her story ranging from Louis Armstrong’s “Go Down Moses” to The Beatles’ “Helter-Skelter.”

 I had a chance to meet with Paley one-on-one when she was in Chicago in mid-February.

-Elisa Shoenberger: Why you did you decide to make Seder Masochism?
+Elisa Shoenberger: Why did you decide to make Seder Masochism?

 I was not supposed to do that.
 They went on long blathering essays about how colonialist that is.
 Some people accused my collaborators of being self-hating Hindus.
 And I was like, “I know that rhetoric; my people came up with that rhetoric.”